FACTBOX-Not so Merry Christmas looms for coronavirus-hit Europe | Business

 Governments across Europe are trying to navigate between avoiding spreading the coronavirus over the Christmas holiday season and allowing people to celebrate with family and friends.

-Here are some measures that will be adopted for year-end festivities by some European countries: PORTUGAL
+Here are some measures that will be adopted for year-end festivities by some European countries: GREECE

+Restaurants, courts and schools will be closed until Jan.
+7, with a curfew in place from 9 pm to 5am and restrictions of movement between regions to stay in place also until next month, the government said on Dec.
+7. HUNGARY

+Prime Minister Viktor Orban said on Dec.7 that there will be no New Year's Eve celebrations and the country will maintain restrictions, including a 7 pm curfew, until at least Jan.
+11. PORTUGAL

 There will be no limit on how many people will be able to gather per household for Christmas, the government said on Dec 5.
 The night-time curfew will be pushed back from 11 p.m. to 2 a.m. on Dec.
 24 and Dec.
 25. For New Year's Eve, street parties will be banned and outdoor gatherings will be limited to a maximum of six people.
 GERMANY